Dave, the Caregiver’s Caregiver

-You will find our radio show interviews, video trailers, and articles on this website very interesting and helpful as well.
+You will find our radio show interviews, video trailers, and articles on this website an essential and helpful aspect of your support.
 Thank you for visiting.
-Continue to check out all that we offer caregivers and those who are grieving on this informative website, especially the very affordable membership side of it.
+Continue to check out all that we have to offer caregivers and those who are grieving on this informative website, especially the very affordable membership side of it.
 Thanks again!

 Meet The Amazing Charlene

 For those of you who have not had the privilege of meeting the amazing, “Queen Charlene,” here is a 7-minute introduction video.
 Knowing her will change your life forever.
 You have been warned.
 LOL

 Having to deal with the grief process was not easy for her, or her loved ones.
 There was a lot of anger, directed mostly at the ones who loved her, then depression…then finally, acceptance.
 She lost everything that was dear to her; her big, beautiful home, her new car, her relationship with her grand-daughter, and most of her friends.
 Since 1998, she began to rekindle her faith in God that He is, and has always been in control of her situation.